asarigun/nfc/README.md

 You can also try out in colab if you don't have any requirements! <a href="https://colab.research.google.com/drive/1yJkNXZmZLa3uUTc3wwn5VhE3KsExMWDi?usp=sharing" alt="license"><img src="https://colab.research.google.com/assets/colab-badge.svg"/></a>

 Note: Since random inits, your training results may not exact the same as reported in the paper!

+## Data

+In order to use your own data, you have to provide
+* an N by N adjacency matrix (N is the number of nodes),
+* an N by D feature matrix (D is the number of features per node), and
+* an N by E binary label matrix (E is the number of classes).[[2](https://arxiv.org/abs/1609.02907)]

+Have a look at the `load_data()` function in `utils.py` for an example.

+In this example, we load citation network data (Cora, Citeseer or Pubmed).
+The original datasets can be found here: http://www.cs.umd.edu/~sen/lbc-proj/LBC.html.
+In our version (see `data` folder) we use dataset splits provided by https://github.com/kimiyoung/planetoid (Zhilin Yang, William W. Cohen, Ruslan Salakhutdinov, [Revisiting Semi-Supervised Learning with Graph Embeddings](https://arxiv.org/abs/1603.08861), ICML 2016).

 You can specify a dataset as follows: